The Woman in the Window (1944 film): Plot

-After college professor Richard Wanley sends his wife and two children off on vacation, he goes to his club to meet friends.
-Next door, Wanley sees a striking oil portrait of Alice Reed in a storefront window.
-He and his friends talk about the beautiful painting and its subject.
-Wanley stays at the club and reads Song of Songs.
-When he leaves, Wanley stops at the portrait and meets Reed, who is standing near the painting watching people gaze at it.
-Reed convinces Wanley to join her for drinks.
+Middle aged assistant college psychology professor Richard Wanley sends his wife and two children off on vacation.
+He then heads to his club to meet friends.
+On the way in, Wanley sees a striking portrait of an alluring dark-haired woman in a next-door gallery window.
+He and his friends jest ruefully about the painting and its beautiful young subject.
+Wanley stays at the club and dozes off reading Song of Songs.

+When he leaves, Wanley stops at the portrait.
+While regarding it, he sees the woman who posed for it as a reflection in the glass.
+She explains she sometimes comes there to watch people's reaction to it.
+She convinces Wanley to join her for a drink.

-Later, they go to Reed's home, but an unexpected visit from her rich clandestine lover Claude Mazard, known to Reed initially only as Frank Howard, leads to a fight in which Wanley kills Mazard in self-defense.
-Wanley and Reed conspire to cover up the murder, and Wanley disposes of Mazard's body in the country.
-However, Wanley leaves many clues, and there are a number of witnesses.
-One of Wanley's friends from the club, district attorney Frank Lalor, has knowledge of the investigation, and Wanley is invited back to the crime scene as Lalor's friend but not as a suspect.
-On several occasions, Wanley slips and says things that seem to indicate that he may know more about the murder than he should, but Lalor does not suspect Wanley.
+Afterwards, they go to her home to look at some sketches.
+An unexpected visit from her sugar daddy interrupts them.
+Known to her only as Frank Howard, he picks a fight with Wanley and is killed in self-defense.
+The woman reveals her name: Alice Reed.
+Wanley and Alice conspire to cover up the death, and Wanley disposes of the man's body in the country.
+However, he shows his face to several people, and leaves many clues.

+One of Wanley's friends at the club, district attorney Frank Lalor, learns of the police investigation, and invites Wanley along to visit the crime scene.
+On several occasions, Wanley slips and says things suggesting he knows more about the crime than he should, but Lalor brushes them off.

-As the police gather more evidence, Reed is blackmailed by Heidt, a crooked ex-cop who had been hired to follow Mazard.
-Wanley and Reed discuss the problem, and he concludes that the best way to deal with a blackmailer is to kill him.
-Wanley gives Reed prescription medicine in powder form for the murder.
-When Heidt arrives to collect his extorted payment, he suggests that she leave the country with him in exchange for forgetting about the crime.
-Reed plays along, but Heidt is suspicious when she insists he drink from his tainted cocktail.
-He angrily takes the money and leaves after deducing her plan.
-Reed calls Wanley to tell him of the failed attempt, causing him to overdose on the remaining prescription powder in a suicide attempt.
+As the police probe deepens, Alice is blackmailed by a wanted ex-cop, Heidt, who had been hired as a bodyguard for Mazard.
+Wanley and Alice discuss the problem, and he concludes that the best way to deal with an extortionist is to kill him.
+Wanley gives her a prescription medication to use.

+Joan Bennett as Alice Reed, "the woman in the window".

+When Heidt arrives to collect his grift, he becomes suspicious when Alice insists he drink his cocktail.
+Recognizing it was poisoned, he angrily takes the money, and grabs a pocket watch which belonged to her suitor, in reality an ill-tempered business tycoon named Claude Mazard.
+Heidt leaves, and Alice calls Wanley, confessing her failure.
+Recognizing his hopelessness, he takes the rest of the powders.

-Meanwhile, Heidt is killed in a shootout immediately after leaving Reed's home, and police believe that Heidt is Mazard's murderer.
-Reed, seeing that the police have killed Heidt, races to her home to call Wanley, who is slumped over in his chair and apparently dies.
-In a match cut, Wanley awakens in his chair at his club, and he realizes that the entire ordeal was a dream in which employees from the club were the main characters.
-As he steps out on the street in front of the painting, a woman asks Wanley for a light.
+Shortly after, Heidt is killed in a shootout near the Alice's home.
+Finding $5,000 in cash and Mazard's watch, police conclude he was the murderer.
+Hearing this, Alice races home to call an unresponsive Wanley, who slumps over in a stupor and dies.

+In a match cut, Wanley is awakened in his chair at his club, and realizes that the entire ordeal had been a dream.
+He steps out on the street, and curiosity draws him to the painting.
+An attractive woman reeking of misadventure appears and asks him to light her cigarette.
 He adamantly refuses and runs down the street.